dinde451/jarr.d1/Jarulfs_Guide.md

 item.
 It can be anything from gold to a magical item.

 When Diablo dies, anyone currently on dlvl 16 will be awarded dots for the difficulty level in question.
-See chapter 9.4 for more information about dots.
+See CHAPTER_LINK_character-icons for more information about dots.

 ### Quests in Hellfire

 #### Farmer’s Orchard

-If you have not activated the hidden quests, see chapter 1.2.
+If you have not activated the hidden quests, see CHAPTER_LINK_hidden-quests-and-characters-in-hellfire.
 You will find Lester the Farmer near the cows in the town.
 If your character is level 15 or above, Lester will give you the Rune Bomb.
 Take it to the bridge adjacent to where you start.
 Standing on the bridge, drop it on